Dear Rowing alumni, family, and friends,

 Winter Quarter Training.
 Just mentioning it brings back memories, doesn’t it?
 Memories of hard work on the lake and on the ergs to build team speed.

-Winter training is critical and our new men’s Head Coach, Charley Sullivan (who moved here from Michigan), is sure of one thing: that the key to success is mobilizing the entire team to train together—in one workout, all winter long.
+Winter training is critical and our new Head Coach, Alyssa Dewey (who moved here from New York), is sure of one thing: the key to success is mobilizing the entire team to train together, in one workout, all winter long.
 This means that crews need to hunker down and work hard on ergs from December through February.

 One Workout, All Winter Long